 New dates added for October and November!
 See Uncommon Giving in action at our weekly product demo.

-In the past year, 4.3 billion people (73% of the world’s adult population) gave their time or money or helped someone they didn’t know.
-Whether they’re driven by concerns about social inequality, healthcare, or climate change, many people want to take action and make a difference in the world.
-This action often takes the form of donations, with 69% of Americans regularly giving to nonprofits.
+In the past year,ย 4.3 billion peopleย (73% of the worldโ€™s adult population) donated their time or money or helped someone they didnโ€™t know.
+Whether theyโ€™re driven by concerns about social inequality, healthcare, or climate change, people want to take action.
+You can bet that some of your employees do, too.

-Workplace giving initiatives, such as donation matching, allow companies and individuals to team up and generate more impact together.
-In this guide, we’ll cover everything you need to know to become an expert on donation matching programs, including:
+Withย workplace giving initiativesย like donation matching, your company can team up with its employees to power generosity and generate meaningful impacts.ย In this guide, weโ€™ll cover everything you need to know about donation matching programs, including:

 Match donations.
 Elevate your impact.
 Our tools make it easy.
 Click through to get a demo of Uncommon Giving!